-Accordingly, enrolments are expected to rise slightly over the next ten years.
+As shown the Figure above, Douglas College enrolments are expected to rise slightly over the next ten years.
 These projections assume that the current age mix of Douglas students will remain constant, with more 18-21 year olds than any other age group, but with significant participation by older students.
 With the development of additional post-degree diplomas, which attract an older demographic, the average age is expected to increase slightly.
-These projections should be considered high-level estimates only as other factors including transit (completion of the Evergreen line), economics, and social changes may exert additional pressures on enrolments.
+These projections should be considered high-level estimates only as other factors (e.g., economics, immigration, and social changes) may exert additional pressures on enrolments.